freedbygrace/Split-ObjectList/README.md

 ```

 ### -PercentageList
 The list of percentages to split the list of objects by.
+The cumulative value must be equal to 100.

 ```yaml
 Type: System.UInt32[]